railsuser2014/openobject-doc-book-en/source/book/3/3_7/index.rst

 the financial analyses happen in real time, so that you can not only monitor the situation but also manage it effectively.

-The ``accounting`` module in Open ERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
+The :mod:`accounting` module in Open ERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
 It's double-entry, multi-currency and multi-company.

 .. index::